-Nature works its best in all its creatures and bestows organs in the body of all living beings, plants, animals, humans that are necessary to survive.
+Nature works its best in all its creatures and bestows organs in the body of all living beings, plants, animals, and humans that are necessary to survive.
 The swim bladder or also referred to as the air bladder is one such gas-filled organ that is part of the body of fish that helps it stay in the required state of buoyancy without floating up.
 It is present in the dorsal coelomic cavity of fish and also aids in many other air bladder function.
-With an understanding of what is a swim bladder let us now list the functions of air bladder in fishes.

 The swim bladder is made up of two sacs in some and one in other species of fish.
 It is surrounded by a tough outer membrane and located in the dorsal cavity lying just under the spinal cord in the coelomic cavity portion of the fish.
 According to the fluid pressure the swim bladder contracts and expands.